 Traditional Japanese rooms, called Washitsu 和室, are a step into refined nature.
 These rooms are crafted from natural elements such as tatami straw mat flooring, wooden trim, and sliding shoji 障子 doors made of washi paper 和紙.

-Traditionally people in Japan sleep on futons that rest on the tatami straw mat floors in their bedrooms.
-For those coming from the raised beds of the west this can sound like a shock, but fear not these futons are essentially just a mattress simple at ground level.
+Traditionally, people in Japan sleep on futons that rest on the tatami floors.
+For those coming from a traditional western bed, this can come as a shock, but fear not!
+Futons are essentially just a mattress at ground level.

-You might enter your room and wonder, where is my bed?
+Some hotel rooms will have your futon beds arranged when you arrive for check in.
+However, in some cases, you might enter your hotel room and wonder, where is my bed?
 The answer is in the adjacent closet.
-Once at dinner, the staff will make your bed for you and as you come back with a full tummy it will be made up ready for you.
-Then, at breakfast the following morning they will put it away for you.
+In some ryokan hotels, the staff will arrange your bed while you are at dinner.
+Then, at breakfast the following morning, they will put it away for you.
 Nifty!

-The average futon is similar to a firm mattress, but they can be stacked to make softer mattress types.
-See our FAQ below for more on this.
+The average futon is similar to a firm mattress, but they can be stacked for sleepers who prefer a softer bed.
+See our FAQ below for more details on this.

-A typical ryokan room will center around a large tatami room.
-This room will change with the time of day.
-Where at check in you will find a low table & chairs with tea and local snacks, while at dinner your room with transform into a bedroom.
-While you dine, the staff will bring out the futon beds, perfectly made up for you when you head back after dinner.
+A typical ryokan hotel room will center around a large tatami space.
+This area will change with the time of day.
+After check in, you will find a low table & chairs with tea and local snacks.
+Then, after dinner, you’ll find your room has transformed into a bedroom.
+While you dine, the staff brings out the futon beds, perfectly made up for you when you head back after dinner.

 Bathrooms & Toiletries

-Japanese ryokan come in many styles.
-Where the older ryokans often had communal bathing and toilets, more modern ryokans will have a toilet and washbasin/sink in each guest room.
-Some will also have full bath/shower units in the room as well, but this is not always the case.
+Japanese ryokan hotels come in many styles.
+The older ryokans often have communal baths only, but more modern ryokans will have a toilet and bath area in each guest’s room.

-When staying at a ryokan you will have the chance to immerse yourself in the local cuisine in the tradition of Kaiseki dining.
-A multi-course eating experience similar to the haute-cuisine of the west, Kaiseki is a journey into the flavors of the season.
+When staying at a ryokan hotel, you will have the chance to immerse yourself in the local cuisine in the tradition of Kaiseki dining.
+A multi-course eating experience that is similar to the haute-cuisine of the west, Kaiseki is a journey into the unique flavors of each season and region.

 Onsen | Japan’s Hot Spring Bathing Experience

-Often crafted of fine woods or stone, these baths are accompanied by multiple shower stations and toiletries such as soap, shampoo, and conditioner are provided.
-It is also common to find body scrubs, disposable razors, and combs available.
+Often crafted of fine wood or stone, onsen baths are accompanied by multiple shower stations.
+Toiletries such as soap, shampoo, and conditioner are also provided.
+In some ryokan hotels, is also common to find body scrubs, disposable razors, lotions, and combs.

-What’s the Difference Between Ryokan, Minshuku, and Hotels
+What’s the Difference Between Ryokan, Minshuku, and Hotel?

 While there is no definitive set of requirements that delineate a ryokan from a hotel, there is a clear difference between ryokan and minshuku.